Usarneme/pieathon/README.md

 2. Enter the cloned directory and get the path to the python script:
 `cd pieathon`
-`pwd` should output the full path to the script, for me it is at `/Users/usarneme/Projects/pieathon/scrape.py`
+`pwd` should output the full path to the directory, for me it is at `/Users/usarneme/Projects/pieathon`

 3. Enable the shell script to be executed from the command line:
 `chmod +x orchestrator.sh`